Tejendra00/AGV_SysID_MPC/README.md

 ## 🛣 Step 3: Path Input via CSV

 - The `wps.csv` file contains the trajectory.
-- To visualize it in Gazebo and RViz, use `spawn_path_markers.py` which spawns visual markers at each waypoint.
+- To visualize it in Gazebo and RViz, use `spawn_path_markers.py` which spawns visual markers at each waypoint. *But you have to add markers in gazebo to run this

 ```bash
 rosrun gem_mpc_system_id spawn_path_markers.py